-As I go through this process, I notice how much the answers to the questions ”Do I love this?” and “Do I use this?” have changed since the last time I decluttered, which wasn’t that long ago.
+I’ve noticed how much the answers to the questions ”Do I love this?” and “Do I use this?” have changed since the last time I decluttered, not that long ago.

-As I continue to grow and my life continues to change, my feelings and needs for my belongings have also changed.
+My feelings and needs for my belongings have changed as my life changes.
 Making space for someone else also puts added weight to the question, “Do I have room for this?”
 It really changes the answer to the first two questions when you don’t have the space.

 Here are my 3 Keys to Reduce Overwhelm While You Declutter

 1) First, ask yourself: What are the things in my life that are important to me and make me feel alive?

 Get clear on the answer to this question.
 You may find there are some things in your life you’re not doing but long to be doing more.

 I started my decluttering process by first getting clear about the things in my life that are important to me.
 I discovered that most of those things had nothing to do with the majority of my belongings.
 Getting clear about what is truly important to me and reminding myself of my values gave me the inspiration and boost I needed to truly answer the questions in key #2.

 2) Evaluate the energy of your belongings to help you decide what to keep, instead of focusing on what you want to let go of.

 Hold each item, one at a time, and ask each of these questions:

 - Do I have a room for this?